SahansilvaDev/construction-safety-monitor/README.md

 ## How It Works

-The system operates as a 5-stage pipeline
+The system operates as a 5-stage pipeline:

 ```
 Frame